NeumoNeumo/blog/content/posts/build_docker/index.md

 sudo yum install tigervnc-viewer
 ```

-But if you are a software-minimalism, you may also try `-nographic`.
+But if you are a software-minimalist, you may also try `-nographic`.

 ```bash